Store Hours

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
 A wide variety of plants, vegetables, and flowers thrive in Florida and southern Georgia.
 You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.

 Start Seeds Indoors